emo3/websrvd/README.md

 ## Security Notes

+- This setup works with SELinux in enforcing mode
 - SSL certificates are only trusted on the machine where mkcert was installed
-- This setup is for **local development only** - do not use in production
+- Setup is for **local development only** - do not use in production
 - The `server_tokens off` directive in nginx.conf hides version information
 - Rate limiting is configured to prevent abuse
+- Host networking is used for simplicity, but provides less container isolation